 The Link Between Your Energy & Oral Health

-You probably have heard how following proper oral hygiene routines will take care of your teeth and gums.
-Still, you may not know that it can significantly contribute to an array of health problems, including Fatigue.
-To understand the condition better, you should learn what role your oral health plays in your overall well-being.
+You have heard a lot about how following proper oral hygiene routines take care of your teeth and gums.
+But have you ever heard about how it can significantly contribute to an array of health problems, including Fatigue?
+If you want to understand this link better, you should know what role your oral health actually plays in your overall well-being.

 Oral Health and Overall Health

-A healthy mouth is a crucial indicator of your overall health and quality of life.
-Oral health can be associated with various conditions such as dental caries, periodontal disease, tooth loss, oral cancer, and oro-dental trauma.
-There is also a proven connection between oral and overall health.
-Good oral hygiene can help prevent the production of harmful bacteria and keep your mouth healthy.
+A healthy mouth shows your overall health and quality of life.
+Your oral health is in danger of various conditions such as periodontal disease, tooth loss, oral cancer, and oro-dental trauma.
+Since there is a proven connection between oral and overall health, your oral hygiene helps preventing the production of harmful bacteria and keeping your body healthy.

-Failing to maintain your oral health can lead to gum disease and tooth decay.
-Research has shown that the inflammation and bacteria associated with gum diseases can lead to severe health conditions in other parts of the body.
+If you don’t keep your oral health, it could lead to gum disease and tooth decay. studies have shown the inflammation and gum disease leading to severe conditions in other parts of your body.

 Oral health and digestion

 Proper digestion of the nutrients from your food is an essential factor in a healthy body.
 The process of digestion begins from your mouth.
 The healthier your mouth is, the better you can chew.
-Chronic gum diseases can lead to tooth loss, which will compromise the ability to digest properly.
-Many other dental conditions may also make it harder for you to chew your food.
+Chronic gum diseases leading to tooth loss make digestion harder.

-Also, the bacteria collecting in your mouth when you are suffering from gum disease may cause gastric ulcers in the stomach leading to bacterial infections in the stomach lining.
+Also, the bacteria of gum disease might cause gastric ulcers leading to infections in the stomach lining.

 Oral health and mental health